utelecon/utelecon.github.io/src/pages/en/events/2024-09-13/index.md

 - **Time**: 15:00-17:00 (Questions will also be accepted after the session.)
 - **Place**: Online (Zoom meeting)

-Materials and video of the session will be provided on this page.
+Materials and recording of the session will be provided on this page.

 ## Contents (tentative)
 **The contents are tentative** and will be revised based on the responses to [pre-session questionnaire]().